Bossiaea scolopendria: Taxonomy

 Plank plant was first formally described in 1801 by Henry Cranke Andrews who gave it the name Platylobium scolopendrium in his book, The Botanist's Repository for New, and Rare Plants.
 In 1808, James Edward Smith changed the name to Bossiaea scolopendria in Transactions of the Linnean Society of London.

 Distribution and habitat

-Bossiaea scolopendria grows in heathland and forest on sandstone in near-coastal areas of central and southern New South Wales.
+Bossiaea scolopendria grows in heathland and forest on sandstone in near-coastal areas of New South Wales between Jervis Bay and Somersby, but is more common north of Sydney.